-The Privacy Policy identifies the purposes for which PHI is disclosed, the organizations to whom information is disclosed and the requirements that must be satisfied prior to such disclosures.
+The Privacy Policy identifies the purposes and the circumstances in which PHI is disclosed, the organizations to whom information is typically disclosed and makes reference to section 39(1)(c) or other requirements that must be satisfied prior to such disclosures.
 OTB ensures that each disclosure is consistent with the disclosures of PHI permitted by the Act and its regulation.